-In many South Asian languages, "asha" means "hope" and women of South Asian descent who are survivors of domestic abuse can turn to ASHA for just that.
-Some clients speak little English, many distrust the legal system, and most believe what their abusers tell them: that they will be deported, jailed, or lose child custody if they try to leave.
-But at ASHA, they discover a new vision of the future.
-Through a toll-free helpline, they receive assistance in their own language from someone who understands their culture.
+"Asha" means "hope" and women of South Asian descent who are survivors of domestic abuse can turn to ASHA for just that.
+Some speak little English, many distrust the legal system, and most believe what their abusers tell them: they will be deported, jailed, or lose custody if they leave home.
+But at ASHA they receive assistance in their own language from someone who understands their culture.
 Volunteer advocates support them in their immediate need to escape abuse and their long-term need to achieve self-reliance.
 ASHA also helps with custody hearings and access to reduced-cost or pro bono legal and medical services.
-In addition, it maintains an emergency fund that provides everything from housing, tuition, and transportation assistance, to groceries and childcare.
-In 2015, ASHA received over 340 requests for help and provided long-term aid to 170 women and children.
-ASHA for Women continues to grow – and bring hope to survivors.
-You can too.
+An emergency fund provides everything from housing, tuition, and transportation assistance, to groceries and childcare.
+In 2016, ASHA received 448 requests for help and provided long-term aid to 110 women, 46 girls, and 49 boys.
+And the need grows.
+You, too, can bring hope to survivors.

 Awards & Recognition

 - $3 million or higher

 - The current budget for ASHA for Women is: Less than $500k

 Catalogue charities range in size from $100,000 to

 Each year 120 expert reviewers evaluate applicants for distinction, merit, and impact.
 Each featured charity has been successfully site visited and its financials given the thumbs up.
 The Catalogue for Philanthropy charges no fees and raises funds separately to support its work.
 Since 2003, it has raised over $40 million for charities across the Greater Washington region.